Caregiver Experience: What to Look for When Hiring

 Do Professional Caregivers Require Any Formal Training?

 Qualifications for becoming a professional caregiver vary by state.
-Additionally, the training and certification required for each role depends on the complexity of the position’s caregiving duties.
+The training and certification required for each role also depends on the complexity of the position’s caregiving duties.
 For example, some organizations expect caregivers to collect vital signs or perform heavy lifting, whereas others may only require companionship and basic observation.

 Intensive training courses aren’t often required.
 However, individuals looking to be competitive in their state’s caregiver job market will complete some type of training course or certification to stand out among other candidates.
-Additionally, most positions require a criminal background check and fingerprinting to ensure candidates uphold the moral and ethical standards necessary for caregiving.
+Most positions also require a criminal background check and fingerprinting to ensure candidates uphold the moral and ethical standards necessary for caregiving.

 Caregiver Experience: 5 Qualities to Look for